 I thought about my power outage while staring across the bay at the bright lights of Oakland and San Francisco, places that seemed oblivious to what was happening to us in our small, effete community.

 How could this happen to us with all our tech trappings and high-end EVs?
-The PSPS has level-set us all on what control we do and do not have what choices we can and cannot make.
+The PSPS has level-set us all on what control we do and do not have and what choices we can and cannot make.
 I thought of all the things I’ll do differently next time, the courtesy and grace I had seen my fellow inhabitants exhibit at this stressful time, and how I had been forced into an appreciation of what is actually important and necessary to make day-to-day life livable for me and my family.

 And, then, the lights came on.